ndy-s/puppet-browser/README.md

 I also added automatic recovery for streaming.
 If the browser crashes or an error occurs while transmitting images to the client, the server doesn't fail completely.
 Instead, it automatically recovers and restarts the necessary processes on the browser side, so your remote session can continue without manual intervention.

 ### Input Handling
-When you type or click on the client, those events are sent back to the server and executed in the  browser.
+When you type or click on the client, those events are sent back to the server and executed in the Puppeteer browser.
 The client listens for different input events, including mouse movements, mouse button presses and releases, scrolling, and keyboard key presses and releases.
-Each event is captured in real-time and transmitted via Socket.IO to the server, which then performs the corresponding action in the  browser.
+Each event is captured in real-time and transmitted via Socket.IO to the server, which then performs the corresponding action in the Puppeteer browser.
 This makes it feel like you are controlling a normal browser even though it's running on another PC.
 You can see the full implementation of these input event listeners in the [`control.js`](https://github.com/ndy-s/puppet-browser/blob/main/public/js/control.js) file.

 ### Clipboard Support
 But then it only works internally on the server remote browser.
 So how can we copy across the client and the remote server?
 What I did is intercept the event listeners to handle specific key combinations.
 For example, pressing `Ctrl + V` will run a process to paste the current client clipboard into the browser screen, and `Ctrl + C` works similarly.